Roadmap

 -

-Early access to economic mechanisms - Node providers, watchers, and web3 gateways gain early access to DIN's staking, slashing, and reward systems through the testnet.
-This experience allows them to adapt to DIN's operational standards and fine-tune their infrastructure, reducing the learning curve for mainnet.
+Early access to economic mechanisms - Node providers, watchers, and web3 gateways gained early access to DIN's staking, slashing, and reward systems through the testnet.
+This experience allowed them to adapt to DIN's operational standards and fine-tune their infrastructure, reducing the learning curve for mainnet.

 -

-Reputation establishment - Participants who perform well on the incentivized testnet build a reputation that can carry over to the mainnet, giving them a competitive edge in request routing and access to higher-tier rewards.
+Reputation establishment - Participants who performed well on the incentivized testnet built a reputation that carries over to the mainnet, giving them a competitive edge in request routing and access to higher-tier rewards.
 This early reputation system encourages operators to establish themselves as reliable contributors to DIN's ecosystem.

 Data-driven mechanism refinement